benjaminkravets/STM32F103C8T6/README.md

-# STM32-Projects
+# STM32103C8T6-Projects
-Elves on the shelves- a backup of my STM32 workspace with several projects in-progress.
+Elves on the shelves- a backup of my STM32 workspace.